feltcoop/svelte-mutable-store/README.md

 ## motivation

 The Svelte compiler has [an `immutable` option](https://svelte.dev/docs#compile-time-svelte-compile) that's disabled by default.
-When detecting value changes with `immutable` disabled, Svelte assumes all objects and functions are _not equal_ because they _could_ have been mutated.
+When detecting value changes, Svelte defaults to assuming all objects and functions are _not equal_ because they _could_ have been mutated.
 By enabling `immutable`, the developer is telling the compiler, "I won't mutate things, so knowing that, please avoid as much wasted work as you can", and it then detects value changes using simple referential equality.